-Rinpoche describes a Western tendency of “active laziness”: the need to compulsively cram your life with a myriad of unimportant activities, leaving little time to confront what really matters.
-He jokingly renames the petty projects called “responsibilities” as “irresponsiblities.”
+Rinpoche says we have a need to compulsively cram our lives with a myriad of unimportant activities, leaving little time to confront what really matters.

 Edit down your to-do list to a “what matters most” to-do list by tapping into The Pareto Principle, an 80/20 rule which says 20 percent of your habits and effort leads to 80 percent of results and enjoyment.